| Safe Haskell | Safe-Inferred |

 Serialize a value to a lazy bytestring.
 For settings you can use

-or rustStyle
+haskellStyle or rustStyle or compactStyle

 encodeFile :: ToRon a => SerializeSettings -> FilePath -> a -> IO () Source #